junwatu/openai-tokens-dashboard/blog/README.md

 }
 ```

-It's so easy to process the data, wether in the server side or in the client side.
+It's easy to process the data, whether on the server side or the client side.
 To display the data in React, you can use `useState` to automatically update the UI.

-> In this project we use **Tremor** UI that specifically built for dashboard application.
-Check them out [here](https://github.com/tremorlabs/tremor)
+> In this project, we use **Tremor** UI, which is specifically built for dashboard applications.
+You can check it out [here](https://github.com/tremorlabs/tremor).

 ```js
 <Card>